eramne/bon-ui-qt/src/imports/bon/action/README.md

 Inherits: [bon.Dropdown](link needed)

 A popup menu which shows a list of actions or submenus, such as with the common right-click menu or in a desktop top menu bar.
+Also see [MenuItem](link needed) and [ContextMenu](link needed).

 ### Properties